jesse-flores/Embeded_Systems_Final_Project/README.md

 When we run the initialize function, we don't get any error messages which implies that it works; however, when we attempt to turn on the screen we don't see any changes. <br>
    <br>
 We then use the ssd1309_basic_display_on function, clear the screen and attempt to dispaly a rectangle but the display doesn't change.
 So we don't know if the issue is coming from how our new i2c_write_reg function is working or if its a different issue. <br>

+YOU CAN CHANGE THE THICKNESS AND LENGNTH OF THE NUMBERS IN LCD.H

+THE FUNCTION YOU WANT TO USE IS draw_digit